 Students are asked to provide feedback at the completion of each course.
+All students are expected to complete the IDEA score evaluations sent by the Dean's office.
+The Dean expects 100% completion rate.
 This feedback is used to adjust and improve course delivery and content as appropriate.
 Student input is also helpful to determine if teaching methods have been effective and helpful.
 It is expected that all comments provided be as objective as possible and that students remain professional with feedback provided about the courses.
+Personal comments such as colorful and inappropriate remarks should be avoided at all costs.